 For you to grow as a UI/UX designer, you must be open to feedback; good or bad.
 You must also be willing and able to adjust accordingly.

-One of the UI/UX experts I spoke to narrated how almost all of his first set of designs had negative feedback from clients and employers but his passion and tenacity kept him going and now, he can go a year without having to redesign any project.
+One of the UI/UX experts we interviewed informed that almost all of his first set of designs had negative feedbacks from clients and employers but his passion and tenacity kept him going and now, he can go a year without having to modify any project.

-One of the expert’s answers to my questions got me amazed.
-I asked “how long it took to learn UI/UX” and he replied by saying “I’m still learning it”.
-This particular guy has been a designer for about 5 years and counting and he is still learning?
-Wow!
+One of the expert’s answers to our questions got us amazed.
+We asked “how long it took to learn UI/UX” and he replied by saying “I’m still learning it”.
+This particular guy has been a designer for about 5 years and counting and he is still learning? interesting!

 He added that Working on fake projects is actually a way for a beginner to start since no one would want to give a contract to someone without a portfolio.